lanttern/Data_Aanlyst_Nanodegree_projects/Project5_Make Effective Data Visualization/README.md

 ## Final Design - 2
 In responding to comments from the reviewer, I improved the chart with the following modifications:

-1)&7) I modified myChart.js code to add data source information and a note to show it's clickable.
+1)&7) I modified myChart.js code to add data source information and a note to indicate it's clickable.

 2) The chart fits well in my screen.
-I narrowed the wide a little bit in case is too big in other screen.
+I narrowed the width a little bit in case is too big in other screen.

 3) I added a section "Reasons for applying line chart and scatter chart" to state why I chose line chart and scatter chart.

 4)&5) It's a good suggestion to separate industries in "Other" category.
-I took the suggestion and show them in new final design.
+I showed all industries in "Other" category in the new final design.

 6)&8) Both are great suggestions.
-While, here I want to tell a story about trends of certain industries druing a time period from 1990 to 2013, and see how they change each year.
+While, here I want to tell a story about trends of certain industries druing a time period from 1990 to 2013, and see how they changed each year.
 I think the line chart is good for this purpose, but it's worthy and interesting to try the slope graph and split the data into certain time periods.
 I will play around with that.

 7) I changed the y-axis title to "Percentage of Startups by Industry" as suggested.